avipars/CS-Resources/data_struct2/README.md

   - All keys in node are sorted (i.e. left = smaller)
   - Root node can have a minimum of 2 children (1 key is fine)
   - Every node must fill at least half of their children ceil(m/2), node with degree 10 needs to have 5 children
-  - All leaf nodes must be at the same level (depth), this tree is completely balanced
+  - All leaf nodes must be at the same level (depth), thus tree is completely balanced
     * no dangling nodes, leaves don't have children
   - Creation of nodes is bottom up (insertion) and grows upwards